INSPIRE-MIF/GeoDCAT-AP-pilot/README.md

 * on the related XSLT transformation: to be reported at https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues

 ### Other issues
-* on the management of the pilot, including specific proposals related to the pilot structure, methodology, outputs, results: to be reported at https://github.com/INSPIRE-MIF/GeoDCAT-AP-pilot/issues
+* issues for further discussion within the INSPIRE community, or concerned to the management of the pilot (including specific proposals related to the pilot structure, methodology, outputs, results): to be reported at https://github.com/INSPIRE-MIF/GeoDCAT-AP-pilot/issues